dogusariturk/MaterialsFramework/README.md

 ### Molecular Dynamics

-Calculators that subclass `BaseMDCalculator` add a `run()` method for NVE, NVT/NPT Nose-Hoover, and NPT/Inhomogeneous-NPT Berendsen molecular dynamics.
+Calculators that subclass `BaseMDCalculator` add a `run()` method for NVE and multiple NVT/NPT thermostats and barostats.

 ```python
 from ase.build import bulk